Overrayted/overrayted/README.md

 - 🔭 I’m currently working through crafting interpreters.
 - 🌱 I’m currently learning more about compilers and computer architecture.
 - 💬 Ask me about the last concert I went to.
 - 🏃‍♂️ Im currently training for my first sprint triathalon.
-Avid golfer and swing sport enthusiest.
+Avid golfer and sports enthusiest.
 - 🌐 Take a look at my website to learn more http://rayhanmohamed.com/

 ## ☎️ Contact Me